-The budget position for 2025/26 to 2026/27 remains uncertain and will be affected by:
+The budget position for 2026/27 and 2027/28 remains uncertain and will be affected by:

-- · The next Comprehensive Spending Review; - The level of Government funding from 2025/26 which will not be known until December 2024; - Decisions the Government makes regarding deferred changes to the national funding formula, which in 2024/25 provides 48% of the Authority's funding.
-Therefore, any changes the Government implements will be critical for the Authority; - The level of inflation and national pay awards; and - The level of future Council Tax referendum limits.
+- The next Comprehensive Spending Review; - The level of Government funding from 2026/27 which will not be known until December 2025; - Decisions the Government makes regarding deferred changes to the national funding formula, which in 2025/26 provides 48% of the Authority's funding, and whether multi-year funding settlements are reinstated.
+Any changes the Government implements will be critical for the Authority; - The level of inflation, national pay awards and interest rates; and - The level of future Council Tax referendum limits.

-Against this uncertain financial outlook, the Authority has forecast a deficit for the two years up to 2026/27 of between £0.826m to £1.764m which includes the impact of fire fighters July 2024 national pay settlement.
-These deficits are respectively 1.8% and 4.6% of the budget.
-These forecasts will be reviewed throughout 2024 as more information becomes available.
+Against this uncertain financial outlook, the Authority has forecast a deficit for the two years up to 2027/28 of between £0.599m to £1.675m.
+These deficits are respectively 1.7% and 4.8% of the budget.
+These forecasts will be reviewed throughout 2025 as more information becomes available.

-The Authority will develop proposals to address the forecast deficit during 2024.
-To manage the uncertainty regarding funding for 2025/26 we have maintained a Budget Support Fund of £3.358m at 31st March 2024 (£3.207m at 31st March 2023).
+The Authority will develop proposals to address the forecast deficit during 2025.
+To manage the uncertainty regarding funding for 2026/27 we have maintained a Budget Support Fund of £3.487m at 31 March 2025 (£3.358m at 31 March 2024).
 We recognise that using one off funding is not a permanent solution to address a recurring budget deficit.
-However, as funding for 2025/26 will not be known until late 2024, the Authority may need to use the Budget Support Fund to provide a slightly longer lead time to make further recurring budget reductions.
+However, as funding for 2026/27 will not be known until late 2025, the Authority may need to use the Budget Support Fund to provide a slightly longer lead time to make further recurring budget reductions.